Avram Specification

 A non-negative integer is a natural number (0, 1, 2...)

-A range is a sequence of digits, optionally followed by a dash (-) and a second sequence of digits with same length and numerical value larger than the first sequence (examples: 0, 00, 3-7, 03-12, 01-09...).
-A string matches a range if it is a sequence of digits of same length as the sequence(s) in the range and the numerical value is equal to or between the numerical value(s) of the range.
-Applications MAY accept and normalize two sequences of different length to valid ranges.
+A range is a sequence of digits or a sequence of digits followed by a dash (-) and a second sequence of digits.
+The second sequence, if given, SHOULD have same length as the first.
+The numeric values of each sequence are called start number and end number, respectively.
+The end number, if given, MUST be larger than the start number.
+Examples of valid ranges include 0, 00, 3-7, 03-12, and 1-09 but not 7-2.
+A string matches a range if it is a sequence of digits of same length as the longest sequence in the range and the numerical value is equal to or within the start number and the end number of the range.
+For instance 7 matches range 0-9 but it does not match 1-3 nor 03-10 and 07 matches 03-10 but not 0-9.

 Records